drod3763/amazon-kindle-backup/README.md

+- NO LONGER WORKS.
+Over the past weekend (02/22/2025-02/23/2025) Amazon added HMAC signature verification to the download urls.
+Rather than rewrite the script, I would suggest using another one that clicks the download links via the browser.

 # Kindle eBook Bulk Downloader

 This is a script that downloads all your Kindle books and saves them to a local directory.